joestemarie/rocket-raccoon/2015-11-29-Initial-Thoughts.md

 # The Challenge #
-Launch a rocket with basic solid state boosters and log data using a (Raspberry Pi Zero)[https://www.raspberrypi.org/blog/#raspberry-pi-zero].
+Launch a rocket with basic solid state boosters and log data using a [Raspberry Pi Zero](https://www.raspberrypi.org/blog/#raspberry-pi-zero).

 This is the initial take on what we need to build to make this possible.